 Initial Enrollment Period (IEP)

-The Initial Enrollment Period (IEP) is a critical time for signing up for Medicare.
-It is a seven-month window that begins three months before the month you turn 65, includes your birthday month, and ends three months after.
-This period is essential for those who are not automatically enrolled and need to sign up for Medicare Parts A and B (source).
-During this time, individuals can also choose to enroll in a Medicare Advantage Plan (Part C) or a standalone Part D plan for prescription drug coverage.
+The Initial Enrollment Period (IEP) is a critical time frame for signing up for Medicare.
+It is a 7-month window that begins three months before an individual turns 65, includes the month of their birthday, and ends three months after.
+This period is essential for those who are not automatically enrolled in Medicare Parts A and B, which typically occurs if they are already receiving Social Security or Railroad Retirement Board benefits (source).

 Special Enrollment Periods (SEPs)